OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/Installing-Software/Installing-and-Using-Python.md

 <!-- // brief intro to Python (scripting language, easy to write) -->

-Python is a widely used scripting language that emphasizes code readability, and simplicity.
+Python is a widely used scripting language that emphasizes code readability and simplicity.
 It's an excellent language for developing programs on the Omega, and it's incredibly easy to get started.

 ### Installing Python